 The Bay of Pigs invasion took place on April 17, 1961.
 It was an unsuccessful attempt to overthrow the communist government of Cuban leader Fidel Castro.
 Plotted by the CIA and executed by about 1,500 Cuban exiles, the invasion lasted only about two days before all the exiles had been killed or captured by Castro’s forces.
 The invasion was a fiasco and a serious political problem for the Kennedy administration, which had authorized the strike.

-Coleman got the bunny cliff.
+Oh, he got the bunny cliff.

 In the sport of snow skiing, a “bunny slope” is a particularly easy and relatively safe slope for beginning skiers to get the hang of things.